ebielawa/XCOM-EU-EW-Mods/README.md

 - Increased low cover bonus to 35% and high cover to 50%
 - Sharpshooter now grants +15% aim to high cover targets
 - HEAT Ammo and Warheads bonus increased to +75%
+- Added ability for aliens to roll "Gunner" units as navigators (with HEAT or Shredder ammo), with +2 HP to indicate, intended to prevent MECs and other robotic units from dominating smaller firefights (and making larger ones even more dangerous and unpredictable)
+- Most aliens (Sectoids, Thin Men, Floaters, Mutons, Heavy Floaters, Muton Elites, Mechtoids) can get HEAT Ammo as navigators for Alien Gunners
+- Some aliens (Mutons, Heavy Floaters, Muton Elites, Mechtoids) can get Shredder Ammo as navigators for Alien Gunners
 - Arc Thrower added to pistol slot
 - Elerium Turbos now (re)usuable for MECs
 - Alloy Carbide Plating now adds +1 HP (nerf) and +1 DR (buff)